ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ![Pipelines and Rings](./_img/our-journey-of-transforming-to-a-devops-culture/pipelines-and-rings.png)

-We use believe in visual cues and dashboards, some powered by Rasberry Pis and the Codify build light.
+We use in visual cues and dashboards, some powered by Rasberry Pis and the Codify build light.
 We’re continuously investigating products to improve our engineering process.
 For example, we use [WhiteSource](https://www.whitesourcesoftware.com/) to scan all our open source libraries, get real time alerts on security risks, policy violations, and to generate reports on open source usage.
 We use [LaunchDarkly](https://launchdarkly.com/) to manage our feature flags across all projects.

 > [!NOTE]
 > To find more information on our re-engineering efforts, go to our [team blog - aka.ms/vsar](https://aka.ms/vsar), and look at our ecosystem and CI/CD Pipeline tags